affidavit of small estate affidavit of small estate

 Laws Governing Small Estate Affidavits

 Laws associated with small estate affidavits vary across jurisdictions.
 Each state outlines the guidelines, placing caps on the total value of the estate permissible for an affidavit’s use.
-For instance, in Texas, the limit stands at $75,000 excluding the exemptions, while in California, it’s $166,250 in personal and real property.
+For instance, in Texas, the limit stands at $75,000, excluding the exemptions, while in California, it’s $166,250 for personal and real property.
 Therefore, it’s essential to familiarize oneself with the specific laws within their jurisdiction regarding small estate affidavits.

 State laws also designate the eligibility of assets for distribution using an affidavit.
 Generally, the assets include personal property, bank accounts, vehicles, and, in some jurisdictions, real property.
 It’s vital to note that some assets, such as those held in joint tenancy or payable-on-death accounts, do not require affidavits since they transfer upon death directly to the named beneficiaries.